MattRiel/MattRiel/README.md

-### Hi! 👋 I'm Ariel.

-An android learning path participant at Bangkit Academy 2023

-I'm currently active in contributing as an Android Learning Path Participant at Bangkit Academy 2023

-- 🔭 I'm currently studying at the University of North Sumatra
-- 🌱 I’m currently learning about android and mobile programming
-- ⚡ Fun fact: well, there are no fun facts at the moment.
-Life is a mistery
+Hello! 👋 I'm Ariel, a participant in the Android Learning Path at Bangkit Academy 2023.
+Currently, I'm pursuing my studies at the University of North Sumatra.
+My main focus is on learning about Android and mobile programming.
+As for a fun fact, life itself is full of mysteries and surprises, so let's embrace the journey together!

 ### Tech Stack
   <a href="#"><img align="left" alt="JavaScript" title="JavaScript" width="21px" src="https://upload.wikimedia.org/wikipedia/commons/9/99/Unofficial_JavaScript_logo_2.svg" /></a>